Overview

 What if navigating an unfamiliar airport felt less overwhelming and more like being guided every step of the way?

-Despite the availability of flight information, there is little guidance to help travelers understand the sequence of steps required before boarding - from check-in to security to finding their gate.
+Passengers often switch between multiple sources of information - checking texts, searching the app, or relying on physical signage - just to determine what they need to do next.
+Despite the availability of flight information, there is little guidance that helps travelers understand the sequence of steps leading up to boarding - from check-in to security to locating their gate.

 Solution